espocrm/documentation/docs/development/di.md

 ### Injectable interace

 Using *Injectable* interface is deprecated.
+It's left for backward compatibility.